-While breeding, the male will deposit his sperm in the female and once the sperm is deposited the female will pass her eggs through the sperm on its way to the underside of her tail.
+While breeding, the male will deposit his sperm in the female and once the sperm is deposited the female will pass her eggs through the sperm on its way to the belly, underside of her tail.
 These eggs are constantly fanned by the female’s pleopods in order to keep them oxygenated and clean.
 The female Red Chery Shrimp carries its fertilized eggs until they hatch.

 When the shrimp’s eggs hatch, the young juvenile shrimps look like they are small replicas of their adult counterparts.
 They don’t have larval stages like most of the saltwater and many of freshwater shrimp have.
 You can provide you juvenile young Red Cherry Shrimp with the same foods you provide the adults.

 When you rise for a young shrimp, it is important that there are no predators in the tank.
 A fish can resist taking into a small shrimp as a midday snack.
 If breeding Red Cherry Shrimp are in a tank with predators, the only way to ensure young shrimp from getting eaten is by providing a plenty of hiding spaces.
 But this will not guarantee the success.